waaaaaaaaah/Sparrow-TVC-Hopper/README.md

 # Sparrow-TVC-Hopper
-A thrust vector controlled model rocket designed to hop, launch and land to a low altitude, under power from a COTS solid rocket motor.
+This is a thrust vector controlled rocket that should be capable of launch and landing, under motor power.
+Rather than depending on passive stability, this rocket gimbals the solid rocket motor (An Estes D12 black powder motor) to change the thrust direction, creating a torque that will change the direction of the rocket to keep it pointing straight up.
+The rocket will fire it's first motor to launch, and then, based on measurements of altitude, fire the second motor to slow it down for landing.